 Updated 13/08/2023

-The individual championship of the United Kingdom shall be known as the British Correspondence Chess Championship ("the championship").
+The individual championship of the United Kingdom will be known as the British Correspondence Chess Championship ("the championship").

-1. The Federations of England, Scotland & Wales shall appoint a tri-federation sub-committee comprising one delegate from each federation plus the Tournament Organiser.
-The sub-committee shall be responsible for the general supervision of the Championship and for the selection of players from theentrant’s subject to the provisions hereinafter contained.
-The Tournament Director forms part of the sub-committee for consultation only and shall not vote.
+1. The Federations of England, Scotland & Wales will appoint a tri-federation Committee comprising one delegate from each federation plus the Tournament Organiser.
+The Committee will be responsible for the general supervision of the Championship and for the selection of players from entrants subject to the provisions hereinafter contained.
+The Tournament Director(s) form part of the Committee for consultation only and will not vote.

-2. The Sub-Committee shall appoint a Tournament Organiser to organise and run the tournament.
+2. The Committee will appoint a Tournament Organiser by the first of May in each calendar year, to organise and run the tournament.

+3. The Tournament Organiser will coordinate the preparation and release of appropriate materials to promote the tournament

 3. Sections

-There shall be -
+There will be -

 a) one Championship Section